-Virtual commissioning of machines and plants is of great value if applied the right way and given some requirements are fulfilled.
+Virtual commissioning (VIBN) of machines and plants is of great value if applied the right way and given some requirements are fulfilled.
 Development and commissioning times are shortened, a considerable increase in production efficiency is achieved.

 Virtual commissioning is for example recommended if a machine features very complex processes or the time frame of the real commissioning is very tight.
 It is further more of great value if expensive material is needed for test purposes.
 When extending or reconstructing machines, down times can be reduced which in the end leads to more project planning certainty.